Skill+CLI

 status

-Show account profile and credit package status.
+Show account and credit package status.

 xcrawl statusOptions: